 The assay has been developed for quantification of Vtg in plasma samples, but may also be used with other sample types like whole body homogenate (wbh).
-Since compounds in the sample matrix may interfere non-specifically with the assay, usually leading to an underestimation of Vtg at low sample dilutions, the recommended minimum dilutions to avoid this matrix effect are 1:20 for plasma and 1:500 for wbh (determined for adult fathead minnow diluted 1:2 [weight:volume] during sample preparation).
+Since compounds in the sample matrix may interfere non-specifically with the assay, usually leading to an underestimation of Vtg at low sample dilutions, the recommended minimum dilution to avoid this matrix effect is 1:20 for plasma.
 For other sample types and sample preparation methods, the minimum dilution factor must be determined in each case.